waldronlab/MultiAssayExperiment/vignettes/README.md

 subMultiAssay
 ```

-Endogenous operation, returns a MultiAssay object containing Elist of length 1, map of length 1, and masterPheno for only Jack, Barbara, and Bob.
+Endogenous operation, returns a MultiAssay object containing Elist of length 1, map of length 1, and pData for only Jack, Barbara, and Bob.
 The "Mirna" argument is used to index the `Elist` object using `[`, so could also be `integer` or `logical`:

 ```r